nestorwheelock/fleetflow/README.md

 Phase 1 can be ready in 1-2 weeks.
 You'll have a working system fast.

 **Do I need special hardware?**
-No. CarFlow runs in any web browser.
+No. FleetFlow runs in any web browser.
 Your staff can use it on any computer, tablet, or phone.

 **What about my existing data?**
 We can import your current customer list, vehicle inventory, and reservation history.